-Once you have a roast in hand, this next post [coming soon!] will detail all the ways to roast beef.
+Once you have a roast in hand, this next post details the methods for cooking roast beef.

 In the meantime, here are three of my best roast beef recipes published in Fine Cooking and elsewhere:

 - Prime Rib with Mustard and Herb Butter A “genius” boneless rib roast rubbed with seasoned brown butter